-Reference shall be made to paragraph (c) of Clause 6.4 of this specification for vibration damping requirements.
+Reference shall be made to paragraph (c) of Clause 6.4 of this Technical Specification for vibration damping requirements.

 A14.2 Elastomeric bearings

 The physical properties of the elastomer used (durometer hardness, shear modulus and bulk modulus) shall be reported.